Shuja'iyya

 Shuja'iyya (الشجاعية), also Shejaiya, Shijaiyeh, Shujayya, Shuja'ia, Shuja'iya, is the southern quarter of Old City of Gaza, and the only quarter of the Old City located outside the historical city walls.
-It is one of the largest neighborhoods in Gaza, once holding 92,000 to 100,000 residents.
+It is one of the largest neighborhoods in Gaza, holding an estimated 92,000 residents in 2015, and over 115,000 by 2020.
 It is located east of Gaza's city center, and its nucleus is situated on a hill located across the main Salah al-Din Road that runs north–south throughout the Gaza Strip.
-Shuja'iyya contains several ancient structures, mosques and tombs.
+Shuja-iyya is divided into four residential neighborhoods: Turukman, Al-Jadida, East Turukman, and East al-Jadida, and contains several ancient structures, mosques and tombs.
 The Commonwealth War Cemetery is located 2 km north of the commercial center of the neighborhood.

 History

 Shuja'iyya dates from the Ayyubid period in Gaza, and is named after Shuja' al-Din Uthman al-Kurdi, an Ayyubid emir ("commander") who died fighting against the Crusaders in 1239.
 The district is the first extension of Gaza beyond its city walls, and was a mixed quarter, as opposed to other quarters of Gaza.
 It was generally a commercial district, but also partially residential.
 During the Middle Ages, the neighborhood's houses were poorly built and its roads were narrow and unpaved.
 However, it also boasted many extravagant mosques and Muslim sanctuaries.
 The 14th-century Ibn Uthman Mosque and al-Zufurdimri Mosque are located in Shuja'iyya, The 15th-century Mahkamah Mosque is also located there.

 Being built outside the city's wall, Shuja'iyya had more potential to grow than the al-Daraj, Zaytoun, and al-Tuffah quarters.
 It eventually grew to become the largest neighborhood in Gaza.
 It was divided into separate northern and southern parts along ethnic lines.
 The southern part of the area is called al-Turkuman because of the concentration of Turkoman clans who settled there during the reign of Ayyubid sultan as-Salih Ayyub between 1240 and 1249.
 The northern part was called al-Judaida or Shuja'iyya al-Akrad.
 It was populated by Kurds originally from the Mosul area.

 The Ottoman census of 1525 shows a relatively equal population of Turks and Kurds, with 89 and 90 households, respectively.
 The Jews were the single largest ethnic group with 95 households, while the Christians had 82.
 In 1538, however, the Kurdish and Turkoman populations grew dramatically, especially the former.
 The Kurds had 278 households while the Turks had 181.
 In 1549, the Kurdish population grew sharply to 406 houses, while the Turkomans maintained a steady growth to 195 houses.
 The remnants of Mamluk military units resided in their own separate small community in Shuja'iyya.
 Their population consisted of 44 households in 1557 which dwindled to 66 persons in 1597.